Cervecería 100 Montaditos: History

-In subsequent years, they opened an average of twenty rooms per year, eventually exceeding more than 200 restaurants in Spain at the beginning of 2012.
+In subsequent years, they opened an average of twenty stores per year, eventually exceeding more than 200 restaurants in Spain at the beginning of 2012.

 In 2010, they opened their first restaurant outside of Spain, in the United States.

 In 2012, Cervecería 100 Montaditos reached Latin America.

 On March 6, 2015, Cervecerìa 100 Montaditos filed for bankruptcy in the U.S.

 In November 2015, the company, already with a solid presence in Italy, opened a second restaurant with the aim of making it the most important in the foreign market.
 Here, the Spanish word "Cervecería" (which literally means "Brewery") has been omitted, keeping only the name 100 Montaditos.